Quick summary

 Tie dusk/dawn schedules to a lux threshold, not just a clock.
 Use motion to boost brightness briefly at doors and driveways while keeping a low ambient level overnight.

-Integrate with camera events sparingly to avoid ping‑pong triggers.
+Integrate with camera events sparingly to avoid rapid cycling or hysteresis loops.
 The goal is consistent scenes that cameras expose well, not constant changes.

 Neighbors and compliance